ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 ### Connection rate
 {: #ibm_cloud_load_balancer_connection_rate}

-Connection rate is number of new incoming active connections per second to your load balancer.
+Connection rate is the number of new incoming active connections per second to your load balancer.

 | Metadata | Description |
 |----------|-------------|